Anyass3/aQuery/README.md

 .hasClass(cls,{someClass=false,someEl=false}) # default
         eg: .hasClass('d-none') // checking a single class .hasClass("class1, class1",{someClass=false,someEl=false})
-                someEl will be useful if you queried many elements in an instance od Aq if false returns true only if all the elements have the class else returns true if atleast an element has the class someClass is a similar logic like someEl
+                someEl will be useful if you queried many elements in an instance of Aq if false returns true only if all the elements have the class else returns true if atleast an element has the class someClass is a similar logic like someEl